Wichita woman hit while trying to cross street in construction zone

 WICHITA, Kan.
 (KSNW) — A Wichita woman was hit by a car while trying to cross the street in a construction zone Monday, Oct.
 18

-Just before 6 p.m., Wichita police responded to the report of a car versus pedestrian accident near the intersection of 13th St and West St, according to Sergeant John Bogle of the Wichita Police Department.
+Just before 6 p.m., Wichita police responded to the report of a car versus pedestrian accident near the intersection of 13th and West Street, according to Sergeant John Bogle of the Wichita Police Department.

 Wichita police do not believe speed is a factor.